readium/ts-toolkit/navigator/docs/epub/ContentProtection.md

 - Triggers the `contentProtection` event with type `developer_tools` when detected
 - Enabled via `monitorDevTools`

+### 9. Scrolling Monitoring (Experimental)
+- This is experimental and should not be used as the only way to act on suspicious activity
+- Detects unusual scrolling patterns
+- Triggers `suspicious_scrolling` or `suspicious_snapping` events when detected
+- Enabled via `monitorScrollingExperimental`

 ## Layering

 Protection features should be thought as layers.
 If one feature fails, the next one comes into play.